FedCampus/meta/CONTRIBUTING.md

 When the Pull Request is ready and accepted, merge it by creating a merge commit.
 The commit message should still describe what the commit does, followed by the Pull Request number.

+If the Pull Request is especially messy—for example, it added many files and removed them later, prefer doing a squash merge instead.

 It is okay to just copy the name of the Pull Request and append the Pull Request number.
 For example, `Specify Git branch/merge rules for collaboration instruction #1`.

 ### Merge conflict